 Open-angle glaucoma is a common type of the disease, but gradually erodes your vision without treatment.
 Even though glaucoma can occur in anyone, it’s more frequently diagnosed in older people because the risk of glaucoma increases with age.

 If you experience any of these warning signs or just want to schedule a regular eye exam, contact us using the online form.
-Or call (888) 212-EYES to schedule an appointment at our Jackson Heights, Jamaica or Bronx location.
+Or call (888) 212-EYES to schedule an appointment at our Jackson Heights, Jamaica, Bronx, Washington Heights or Brooklyn locations.